mnemnion/orb/doc/md/skein/skein.md

     This needs to be appropriately generalized\.

+- note:  Annotations left by various operations\.
+Like a printf that the Skein carries with it\.

 - source:  The artifacts of the source file:

   - path:  The Path of the original document\.